Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsubsection{Creating agents in structured and unstructured ways}

-We designed a dedicated UI for agent creation (\cref{fig:agent_creation_ui}).
-Profiles can be built through a structured form (CV-like, \cref{fig:agent_creation_ui}A), an unstructured canvas with notes (\cref{fig:agent_creation_ui}B), or a mix of both.
-The structured form is motivated by work on AI personas for writing feedback~\cite{Benharrak2024aipersonas}, which showed that predefined fields (e.g. role, expertise) help users get started.
-These defaults also reflect findings by \citet{Gero2023socialdynamics} on what writers value as individuality of support actors.
-The unstructured canvas allows users to add any information they find relevant.
+In our UI for agent creation (\cref{fig:agent_creation_ui}), profiles can be defined in structured form (CV-like, \cref{fig:agent_creation_ui}A), on an unstructured canvas with notes (\cref{fig:agent_creation_ui}B), or by mixing both.
+The structured form is motivated by work on AI personas~\cite{Benharrak2024aipersonas}, which showed that predefined fields help users get started.
+The unstructured canvas allows users to add any information.